bipul018/ctensor/README.md

 ## Getting Started

 To use this library:
+1. Ensure the utilities library is downloaded from [[https://github.com/bipul018/c-utils]]

+2. Clone this repo or download the files `tensor.h` and `tensor.c`

-1. Include the required headers:
+3. Include the required headers:

 `#include "tensor.h"`

-2. Use the provided functions to create and manipulate tensors.
+4. Use the provided functions to create and manipulate tensors.

+5. Compile tensor.c along with your files.

 ---